ireneokada/web-scraping-challenge/README.md

 Challenges: other than syntax and coding errors I had issues populating the webpage in a timely fashion.
 This resulted in the addition of a button feature that activated the scrape function (and which I left for the purpose of updating the page) but which did not consistently resolve the issue.

+Additional realizations that were valuable to me:
-Finally, I understood the purpose of the .sleep() function, ( a eureka moment) which served to time the rendering of images to the execution of the index file.
+- the purpose of the .sleep() function, ( a eureka moment) which served to time the rendering of images to the execution of the index file.
 I added this function to each browser visit so the when the web page rendered it was fully executed.
+-the html hyperlink pathway nomenclature: that <a> element is the href attribute, which indicates the link's destination

-Primary references for this homework included lessons through the program on (mongo) database creation, lessons on webscraping (weather scrape/scrape costa in particular, w3 schools (referenced within the code), help from tutor on the concept of creating a dictionary for the hemispheres, other references as documented.
+Primary references for this homework included lessons through the program on (mongo) database creation, lessons on webscraping (weather scrape/scrape costa in particular, w3 schools (referenced within the code), help from tutor on the concept of creating a dictionary for the hemispheres and documenting the pathways, other references as documented.